Some concerns of drought in our area this summer

 With the official start of summer on Sunday, the season's high temperatures and recent dry days could become a problem for farming in the area.
 Ohio's growing season started abnormally dry, causing concerns.
 But, as months went on, there was steady improvement locally.
-This lead our area out of a drought monitor and fine for now.
+This led our area out of a drought monitor.

 As we head into the hotter months though, Clint Schroeder, an Agriculture and Natural Resources Educator with the Allen County OSU Extension, says one concerning thing is the increasing drought in states northwest of us.